 Free Virtual Manipulatives

-Many counselors may choose to use their web camera or a document camera to utilize favorite games from their office during their sessions.
-For instance, you may use counseling game cards, a Thumball, or a favorite board game like Don’t Break the Ice.
-Use your favorite games in a virtual way by using virtual manipulatives to help you out.
+Many counselors may use their web camera or a document camera to utilize their favorite games from their office during their sessions.
+For instance, you may use counseling game cards, a Thumball, or a favorite board game like Don't Break the Ice.
+Use your favorite games remotely by using virtual manipulatives to help you out.
 Ideas to get you started:

-- Marble Jar: Share your screen and use the virtual marble jar as a visual representation of the amount of coping skills, random acts of kindness, or feelings that a client can name.
-In addition, if you are running a virtual small group, use the marble jar as a visual representation of participation.
-Set a goal as a group at the beginning of the session.
+- Marble Jar: Share your screen and use the virtual marble jar to represent the number of coping skills, random acts of kindness, or feelings a client can name.
+If you run a virtual small group, use the marble jar to represent participation visually.
+At the beginning of the session, set a goal as a group.
 For example, if the group can reach 10 marbles by the end of the session, you can end the session with a game.

-- Timer or Stop Watch: Share your screen and use the virtual timer or stopwatch to help you keep track of how much time is left for an activity.
+- Timer or Stopwatch: Share your screen and use the virtual timer or stopwatch to help you track the time left for an activity.

 - Dice or Spinner: Use the virtual dice or spinner as an interactive tool to help engage your client as you play a game virtually.